angelahjhong/DS-4002-Project-1/README.md

 ## Documentation
 * Our data was pulled from [Kaggle](https://www.kaggle.com/datasets/manchunhui/us-election-2020-tweets/data) - it was too large to upload as a file onto GitHub
 * SCRIPTS folder: empty - didn't need to scrape data
-* DATA folder: contains "Project_EDA.ipynb" - raw to clean data / "DataAppenix.pdf" - contains data, figures, and other descriptive statistics.
+* DATA folder: contains "Project_EDA.ipynb" which is a file that instructs the user how to download our data from Kaggle, data cleaning, and EDA.
+"DataAppenix.pdf" This PDF stores our data, figures, and other descriptive statistics.
 * OUTPUTS folder: contains "Project1_Part1_SentimentAnalysis.ipynb" and "Project1_Part2_FrequentWords.ipynb" which are notebooks to our sentiment analysis, frequently used words.
 A file named "ResultsAppendix.pdf" stores visualized figures computed from our analysis.

 ## How to Reproduce Results